 The studies on assessing HRQOL among cirrhotic patients from Pakistan are limited.
-Previously Malik M et al. used SF 36 and HADS to determine HRQOL among cirrhotic patients in Pakistan and showed the lowest scores in physical and emotional domains.
-However, in contrast to the above study, the present study used a more validated tool, SF-LDQOL, which includes a disease-specific tool combined with a generic tool for determining HRQOL.
-Malik M et al. have also shown that severity and advancing age negatively impacted HRQOL, which is in agreement with the present study.
-Parkash O et al. have shown meagre HRQOL as resolute through CLDQ score being high in liver cirrhotic.
+Previously Malik M 202137 used SF 36 and HADS to determine HRQOL among cirrhotic patients in Pakistan and showed the lowest scores in physical and emotional domains.
+However, in contrast to the above study, the present study used a more validated tool, SF-LDQOL, which includes a disease-specific and generic tool for determining HRQOL.
+Malik M 202137 have also shown that severity and advancing age negatively impacted HRQOL, which agrees with the present study.
+Parkash O 201238 have shown meagre HRQOL as resolute through CLDQ score being high in liver cirrhotic.
 However, HRQOL was determined by a disease-specific tool (CLDQ).

-The current study is constrained as it is a single-centre study which did not determine the effect of HRQOL score over mortality; this implies that a large population-based study is required to assess the true impact of HRQOL among cirrhotic.
+The current study is constrained as it is a singlecentre study that did not determine the effect of HRQOL score over mortality; this implies that a large population-based study is required to assess the true impact of HRQOL among cirrhotic patients.